vic9112/gem5-exercises/slides/02-Using-gem5/07-full-system.md

 m5term 3456
 ```

-3456 is the port number on which the terminal is running.
+Here `3456` is the port number on which the terminal is running.
 You will see this printed in the gem5 output.

 If you run multiple gem5 instances, they will have sequential port numbers.